jdulemba/ML_Projects/CreditCardFraud/README.md

 8. Run steps 4-7 in one command (optional):
     - Train and test all of the models using default hyperparameters, plot the results, and rank the models with the command `bash run_entire_def_analysis.sh jobdir`, which uses the default analysis parameters and model hyperparameters.
-    - This command takes approximately 30 minutes??
+    - This command takes approximately 30 minutes to run.

 ## Discussion